cpkunz/misc-repo/prework_cpk/Module-1/README.md

 - **Who are the founders of the company?**

 *Daniel Schreiber (CEO)*
   + *Daniel was an attorny prior to his enterprenour ship.
-He worked for a law firm before he started multiple start-ups which did not kicked off before he founded Lemonade.*
+He worked for a law firm before he started multiple start-ups which did not kicked off until Lemonade has been founded.*

 *Shai Wininger (President & COO)*
-  + *Shai has been an entreprenous for some time and worked in the technolgy industry before.
+  + *Shai has been an entreprenous for some time and worked in the technolgy industry.
 He started multiple start-ups.
-Some failed and some succeeded.*
+Some failed, some succeeded.*

 - **How did the idea for the company (or project) come about?**

-*Daniel Schreiber wanted to start a new business and came to the conclusion that the insurance industry hasnt changed much over time.
+*Daniel wanted to start a new business and came to the conclusion that the insurance industry hasnt changed much over time.
 The average age of an insurance company is more than 100 years.
 Its one of the oldest businesses we know of - going back into the 16 hundreds.
 It was time to disrupt and revolutionary the insurance industry.
 Not knowing anything on how insurance works - but knowing that almost everybody will own an insurance in their lifetime.
 Key factorbut dislikes the process of getting the policy to the point of the claim process.
 The goal was - making insurance atractive, intresting and easy.
 It shouldnt be a burdon to get an insurance or receive a claim.
 Lemonade is changing the industry by using AI, machine learning and bots.
 Removing partially the human factor.*

-*90 seconds to get insured - meaning you get an insureance before your coffee order has been completed*
+*90 seconds to get insured - meaning you get an insureance before your coffee order has been completed.*

 ![Instant](Images/InstantEverything.png)

 - **How is the company funded?
 How much funding have they received?**

 *Lemonade has been gone through multiple rounds of funding.
 Started with seed funding from Sequoia Capital and Aleph for $13 million.
-Ending with their IPO in June 2020 rounding up a more than $600 million in total funding.
-The main investor is SoftBank Group holding about 27%*
+Ending with their IPO in June 2020 rounding up more than $600 million in total funding.
+The main investor is SoftBank Group holding about 27% of Lemonade.*

 ---